 Here are the 2021 conforming loan limits for all Texas counties:

 Notes: The “1-unit” column applies to single-family homes.
 Most “typical” home buyers fall into this category.
 The other three columns are for multi-family / multi-unit properties, such as duplex, triplex, etc. The loan limits shown above apply to all counties in Texas, including the major metros of Houston, Dallas, San Antonio, Austin, Forth Worth and El Paso.

 Maximum VA Mortgage Amount

-As they’ve done for the last couple of years, the Department of Veterans Affairs will use the conforming loan limits established by the FHFA in 2018.
-This means that borrowers in Texas who want to use a VA-guaranteed home loan will encounter the same limits shown above.
+As they’ve done for the last couple of years, the Department of Veterans Affairs will use the conforming loan limits established by the FHFA in 2021.
+This means that some borrowers in Texas who want to use a VA-guaranteed home loan will encounter the same limits shown above.

-The 2018 FHA loan limits for Texas are a bit more complicated.
-Unlike the conforming and VA categories above, there is no single FHA lending cap that applies to the entire state.
+The 2021 FHA loan limits for Texas are a bit more complicated.
+Unlike the conforming category above, there is no single FHA lending cap that applies to the entire state.
 Instead, these caps vary from one county to the next.
-For most of the state, the 2017 FHA lending limit is $294,515 for a single-family home.
-But the caps are higher in counties with higher home prices, including most metro areas like Austin, Dallas and Houston.
-Use the link above to find FHA loan limits for all Texas counties in 2018.

 Disclaimers: We strive for complete accuracy on this website, but there is always a chance that human and/or data-based errors may have occurred during the creation of this page.
-We encourage you to visit the official sources for 2017 Texas loan limits.
+We encourage you to visit the official sources for 2021 conventional conforming loan limits in Texas.
 You can find the maximum conforming amounts on the FHFA.gov website.
 The FHA limits can be found on HUD.gov.
 The information above is deemed reliable but not guaranteed.